emefix/Kobiety-do-kodu/README.md

 Regex - regular expressions.
 Creation of regular expressions corresponding to the date and weight of the Cat class.
 Renamed the Cats class to the CatsApp class.
 Adding the GettingCatFromUser class and the CatShelter class.
-The CatShelter class contents the collection of the Cat objects.
-Creating the Cat objects follow using the GettingCatFromUser class in which datas of the Cat object are getting from user.
+The CatShelter class contains the collection of the Cat objects.
+Creating the Cat objects follows using the GettingCatFromUser class in which data of the Cat object are getting from a user.
 _____________________________________________________
 Lesson #05:

 Collections in Java.
 Modified the CatShelter class, created the addCat() method which adds the new cat to the List collection of the cats.
-In the main method of the CatsApp class cats objects are created and they are added to the CatShelter class.
+In the main method of the CatsApp class, cat objects are created and they are added to the CatShelter class.
 _____________________________________________________
 Lesson #06:

 Working with collections.
-Writing the new class describing interface of the application, it's the AppInterface class.
+Writing the new class describing the interface of the application, it's the AppInterface class.
 Used the JFrame class from javax.swing package.
 The ButtonHandling class implements the interface ActionListener.
-The AddingCatButtonHandling and ShowCatsButtonHandling objects are created when a user click on the buttons, and their classes inherited from the ButtonHandling class.
+The AddingCatButtonHandling and ShowCatsButtonHandling objects are created when a user clicks on the buttons, and their classes are inherited from the ButtonHandling class.
 These classes adding the new cat and showing all cats from the cat shelter, respectively.
-Renamed and modified the GettingCatFromUser class to the GettingDataFromUser in order to this class getting all data from the user.
+Renamed and modified the GettingCatFromUser class to the GettingDataFromUser to this class getting all data from the user.
 _____________________________________________________
 Lesson #Lambda expressions and streams:

-Creation a new celebrity app.
+Creation of a new celebrity app.
-To assign a lambda expression, we need an interface with the only one method.
+To assign a lambda expression, we need an interface with only one method.
 Such an interface is called a functional interface.
-Functional interface have got the only one method.
+The functional interface has got the only one method.
 When we use a lambda expression, do not have to create a class implementing an interface.
-An anonymous class is created without define a class implements an interface.
+An anonymous class is created without defining a class that implements an interface.
 We do not have to use the CheckIfSinger, CheckIfActor, CheckIfDancer classes implementing the CheckTalent interface.

 The stream represents a sequence of elements and allows to do various operations on them, for example: filter(), sorted(), collect(), forEach().
-With these operations, we can: select specific items from the collection that interest us; sort the collection; save the results to a new collection; execute commands on its elements.
+With these operations, we can: select specific items from the collection that interests us; sort the collection; save the results to a new collection; execute commands on its elements.
 To create a stream of any collection, we need to use the stream() method.
 _____________________________________________________
-Lesson #07:
+Lesson #07: Maven

 Maven project configuration.
-POM file has been modified.
+The POM file has been modified.
 Modules and needed dependencies were added to break down the application well.

 _____________________________________________________
-Lesson #08:
+Lesson #08: Web application

-Web application.
-Webapp moduls and needed Spring dependecies have been added.
+Webapp modules and needed Spring dependencies have been added.

 _____________________________________________________
 Lesson #09: Spring MVC